mrezafarahani/cheatsheets/bash-keyboard-shortcuts/README.md

 Alt + r | Cancel the changes and put back the line as it was in the history (revert) Alt + t | Swap current word with previous
-Alt + u | Make uppercase from cursor to end of word Ctrl + Ins | Copy to the clipboard
+Alt + u | Make uppercase from cursor to end of word Alt + x | Toggle between the start of line and current cursor position Ctrl + Ins | Copy to the clipboard
 Ctrl + _ | Undo
 Ctrl + a | Go to the beginning of the line you are currently typing on